-REMINDER: These rules apply only to undergraduate lecture and seminar courses and their instructors teaching on-campus, off-campus, and via distance education.
-Study abroad, extension, independent study, laboratory, clinical, guided study, internships, and other personalized courses are excluded.
+REMINDER: These rules apply only to undergraduate lecture and seminar courses and their instructors teaching on-campus, off-campus, study abroad and via distance education or extension.
+Independent study, laboratory, clinical, guided study, internships, and other personalized courses are excluded.
 Graduate courses and instructors are also excluded.

 Faculty and staff will use this website, including NetID and password, to upload documents that must be publicly accessible.
 In order to meet compliance obligations, all faculty, departments and colleges will utilize this website.
 No local solutions are acceptable.